ohbm/hackathon2022/.github/ISSUE_TEMPLATE/handbooks/projects.md

 ### Onboarding: skills

 List skills that would be particularly suitable for your project.
-Sill can include coding skills and non-coding skills.
+Skills can include coding skills and non-coding skills.

 #### Non-coding skills